-Ask for volunteers (3 – 5).
+Ask for volunteers (three – five).
 Tell the volunteers [or the reluctant] they are only volunteering to share their observations with the group.
 Nothing else is involved.
 No jumping, no trust fall, nothing, but a keen sense of observation.

 Tell the group that on each index card a volunteer gets that they represent unique persona through an occupation or job title.

-The volunteers are handed an index card.
+The volunteers are handed an index card with their persona.
 They are not to share what is written on the index card.
 On each index card is an occupation, or job title, for example:

 The volunteers are to take Three – Five minutes to look around the room and with the perspective of the occupation on the index card be prepared to describe the room to the rest.
 Keep in mind to look at the room as this occupation might.

 After five minutes, each volunteer, in turn, describes to the others, without telling them, outright, what their occupation is.
 The volunteer should share what they see in the room, why it is important to them, and how the room setup impacts them.
 Note: facilitator helps guide the person describing the room with clarifying questions to illicit further insights.